NiravRaiyani/Statistical-Analysis-of-soil-NIR-Spectroscopy-data/README.md

 # Statistical-Analysis-of-soil-NIR-Spectroscopy-data
-Statistical Model describing the relationship between NIR Spectroscopy data and Chemical and Microbiological properties of the soil
+Statistical Model describing the relationship between NIR Spectroscopy data and Chemical and Microbiological properties of the soil.

 ![](Project_Report.pdf)